 30th Space Wing Emblem - Significance

 Blue and yellow are the Air Force colors.
 Blue alludes to the sky, the primary theater of Air Force operations.
 Yellow refers to the sun and the excellence required of Air Force personnel.
 The two launch vehicles emanating from behind the globe represent the 30th Space Wing's ICBM and space missions.
 The red, white, and blue elements are used to incorporate the national colors.
-Emblem approved for use on 13 March 1995.
+Emblem approved for use by the Institute of Heraldry and the Air Force Historical Research Agency on 13 March 1995.